Skip to main content

 Signature Verification

-Every webhook request includes a x-cstar-signature header containing an HMAC-SHA256 signature.
+Every webhook request includes an X-Signature header containing an HMAC-SHA256 signature prefixed with sha256=.
 Always verify this before processing events.

 verify-webhook.js